 - Negotiating with insurance adjusters and defense attorneys for fair settlement of the lawsuit.

 - If necessary, preparing for and conducting a trial of the injured person’s claim.

 - Securing payment of any negotiated settlement, binding award, or jury verdict.

-The Adjustors and Attorneys: As soon as an accident-based injury is reported to an insurance company, an “adjustor” (also called a “claims adjustor”) will be assigned to handle the claim.
-The adjustor is usually (but not always) a direct employee of the insurance company.
-If more than one insurance company is involved in a single incident, then each and every insurance company will have at least one adjustor assigned to the matter.
+The adjusters and attorneys: As soon as an accident-based injury is reported to an insurance company, an “adjuster” (also called a “claims adjuster”) will be assigned to handle the claim.
+The adjuster is usually (but not always) a direct employee of the insurance company.
+If more than one insurance company is involved in a single incident, then each and every insurance company will have at least one adjuster assigned to the matter.
 An injured person should seek the advice of a personal injury attorney regarding any claims they may have the right to make, and if the attorney is formally retained, he/she then becomes the legal representative of the claimant(s).
 If it becomes necessary to file a lawsuit in court and the defendants are served with the legal papers, then they or their insurance company will arrange to hire a defense attorney (also known as an “insurance defense attorney”) to represent them.

 If you would like to discuss your legal options, contact us online or call us at 216-861-8888 or 877-977-3476 (toll free) to set up a FREE consultation.
 Se habla español.